 If you're a small business with a limited budget, you likely feel that investing in new technology is risky business.
 Will it actually pay off?
 To be honest, chances are that a VoIP solution is likely to be more affordable than whatever PBX or leased lines system you're currently using.
-If you still need some convincing, however, I recommend that you have a look at our article covering the best benefits of VoIP for small businesses in 2019.
+If you still need some convincing, however, we recommend that you take a look at this article covering the best benefits of VoIP for small businesses in 2019.

 Following this, we can now take a closer look at what you should consider when choosing the best VoIP solution for your small business.

 Firstly, you must consider whether your potential provider suits your business' calling patterns.
 If you make a lot of international calls, it may be worth checking out the current rates for those countries you call most frequently.
 Are the rates offered by your VoIP vendor within reason?
 Or are they enough to break your budget?